Aveglia/vAMPirus/README.md

 ## Setting up vAMPirus dependencies

-To launch vAMPirus, you will need to have Nextflow (https://www.nextflow.io/) installed on your system.
-If you do not already, the vampirus_startup.sh script will install it for you.
+vAMPirus is integrated with Nextflow (https://www.Nextflow.io) which relies on Java being installed on your system.

+If you know you do not have it installed, see here for instructions on installing Java for different operating software's -> https://opensource.com/article/19/11/install-java-linux ; for Debian https://phoenixnap.com/kb/how-to-install-java-ubuntu

+If you are unsure, you can check using:

+    which java

+or

+    java -version

+The output from either of those commands should let you know if you have Java on your system.

-You will also need to decide whether you would like to set up and run vAMPirus with Anaconda/Miniconda OR with a container engine like Singularity.
+You will also need to decide if you plan to use a container engine like Docker (https://www.docker.com/) or Singularity (https://singularity.lbl.gov/) or the package manager Conda (https://docs.conda.io/en/latest/).

-If you plan on using Anaconda, the startup script will install conda (if necessary) and build a vAMPirus environment with all necessary dependencies.

-If you plan to use Singularity, it will need to be installed separately prior to launching the vAMPirus.nf script.
+The startup script provided in the vAMPirus program directory will install Conda for you if you tell it to (see below), however, unless you plan to run in the Vagrant VM as described above, you will need to install Docker or Singularity before running vAMPirus.

+### vAMPirus startup script

 To set up and install vAMPirus dependencies, simply move to the vAMPirus directory and run the vampirus_startup.sh script.

-    cd ./vAMPirus; ./vampirus_startup.sh -h
+    cd ./vAMPirus; bash vampirus_startup.sh -h

+>You can make the vampirus_startup.sh scrip an exectuable with -> chmod +x vampirus_startup.sh ; ./vampirus_startup.sh

 The start up script will check your system for Nextflow and Anaconda/Miniconda (can be skipped) and if they are not present, the script will ask if you would like to install these programs.
 If you answer with 'y', the script will install the missing programs and will build the vAMPirus conda environment and the installation is complete.